kennedyjosh/Ice-Hockey/readme.txt

 Version 4
 	V 4.0
 		- added nets
-		- scoring is now possible, although there is now way to keep track or win V 4.1
+		- scoring is now possible, although there is no way to keep track or win V 4.1
 		- tentative menu added
 		- rearranging of file structure